About the Programme

 with eyes closed

-At Guide Dogs Association of The Blind, we believe that people with vision loss are fully capable of living active and fulfilling lives.
+At Guide Dogs Singapore, we believe that people with vision loss are fully capable of living active and fulfilling lives.
 Our mission is thus to help blind and visually-impaired people to achieve their fullest potential within society.
 To support them, the Orientation & Mobility training we offer seeks to build their confidence to travel independently and safely.

 The O&M training teaches blind and visually-impaired people to know where they are, where they want to go (orientation) and how to get there safely by themselves (mobility).
 We provide this training to different levels of visual impairment and age groups.